mrbusche/backseatfan.com/_posts/2012-08-19-book-review-sapp-attack-my-story-by-warren-sapp.md

 <div class="entry">
   <p>
     First a big thanks to Thomas Dunne Books for setting us up with an advance reading copy and giving us the opportunity to read Sapp Attack by Warren Sapp and David Fisher.
-The cover of the book really says it all &#8220;Big Man, Big Mouth, Big Laughs&#8221; Warren Sapp was definitely a great football player and most likely a future hall of famer, but I think most non football fans have heard of Warren because of his &#8220;big mouth&#8221;
+The cover of the book really says it all "Big Man, Big Mouth, Big Laughs" Warren Sapp was definitely a great football player and most likely a future hall of famer, but I think most non football fans have heard of Warren because of his "big mouth"
   </p>

   <p>